SiriHate/Kafka-And-Gatling-Project/README.md

 Application dedicated to load testing systems using Gatling.

 ### Docker-Compose
-The project includes a `docker-compose.yml` file for configuring the Apache Kafka message broker.
+The project includes a `docker-compose.yaml` file for configuring the Apache Kafka message broker.

 ## How To Use?

-1. Run docker-compose with command "docker-compose up -d".
+1. Run docker-compose with command ```docker-compose up -d```.
 2. Create a new topic using this command in a running docker container with Apache Kafka:
 ```
 /opt/bitnami/kafka/bin/kafka-topics.sh \